okonomichiyaki/supercat/091-vox-cards.md

 : Effective if outrage would cause a Rival to stop winning a declared ambition.
 Prefer resource which bot has fewest of

 Song of Freedom
-: Effective if the bot controls a rival city and it's possible to seize the initiative.
-If not possible to seize the initiative, secure only for captives.
+: Effective if the bot controls a rival city and it's possible to seize the initiative<#ifdef campaign>, or if bot has the most power<#endif>.

 Guild Struggle
 : Effective if rivals have any Guild cards.
 Steal a Guild card to contend a declared ambition or contend an undeclared ambition.
 Otherwise use "Influence Principles".